 About ophthalmologists

-An ophthalmologist is a medical doctor who has done extra study to become an expert on diseases and injuries in and around the eyes and conditions that cause problems with vision.
+An ophthalmologist is a medical doctor who has special training and skills in conditions and injuries that affect the eyes and might cause vision problems.
 Ophthalmologists are also known as eye doctors or eye surgeons.

-Some ophthalmologists specialise in conditions that affect babies and children.
-They’re called paediatric ophthalmologists.
+Paediatric ophthalmologists are doctors who specialise in conditions that affect babies, children and teenagers.

 Ophthalmologists often work very closely with optometrists and orthoptists.